 What year did you graduate and what was your concentration?

-I graduated in December of 2013 with a concentration in Public Communication.
+I graduated in May 2017 with a concentration in Communication Studies.

 What extra-/co-curricular activities did you do?